 Sit!
-By Gap Filler is a series of six, playful experimental installations on public seating in Ōtautahi, Christchurch.
+By Gap Filler was a series of six, playful experimental installations on public seating in Ōtautahi, Christchurch.
 By weaving surprising and playful interactions into our civic infrastructure we’re exploring ways that we might integrate play, for all age groups, into our daily lives.

-Seating with more than meets the eye!
+Seating with more than meets the eye.

-Experiment one: Misleading, and Encouraging Brass Plaques
+- Misleading, and Encouraging Brass Plaques

-Experiment two: Interactive Social Signage
+- Interactive Social Signage

-Experiment four: Urban Magic 8 Ball
+- Urban Magic 8 Ball

-Experiment five: Surprise Bubble-Seat in collaboration with Jacobs Engineering
+- Surprise Bubble-Seat in collaboration with Jacobs Engineering

-Experiment six: Push-to-Walkie-Talkie in collaboration with Tait Communications
+- Push-to-Walkie-Talkie in collaboration with Tait Communications

 Experimental public furniture.

-We hope the products and learnings from this experiment will result in more experimentation in this area and lead to the development of more permanent, playful public seating options for urban designers and projects in Aotearoa, New Zealand and abroad.
+We hope the products and learnings from this experiment will result in more experimentation in this area and lead to the development of more permanent, playful public seating options for urban designers and projects in Aotearoa New Zealand and abroad.

 Thanks to the generous support of Christchurch City Council, Jacobs and Tait Communications for their funding, expertise and product which allowed this project to happen.